aiintdeadyet/nvim/ideas.md

 - make it so that I can open tabs with telescope

+- make file manager open to the directory of the current file

 ## Problems
 fix python libraries not working with the debugger